burakyueksel/tinysim/README.md

 # tinysim
-A tiny sim for aerial robots
+A tiny simulator for aerial robots.
+It is written in c++.